 Cognitive behavioral therapy (CBT) helps you to identify negative ways of thinking that may be contributing to your anxiety.
 By altering destructive thought patterns to more positive ways of thinking you can begin to alter your behaviors for the better.

-Reality-based therapy (RT) focuses upon issues that you are currently struggling with.
+During rehab, reality-based therapy (RT) is used to focus on issues that you are currently struggling with.
 You will be taught problem-solving techniques that will be practiced through exercises such as role playing.
 These techniques will help you to work through your current struggles and overcome your anxiety.

 Individual therapy offers the opportunity to work through concerns about your anxiety in a more intimate setting.
 By working closely with a therapist you will learn to cope with your daily anxiety and become aware of what may trigger the anxiety.

-Family is an important part of your recovery treatment.
+Family is an important part of your rehab.
 Family sessions will be used to help identify and work through any problematic family dynamics that may have added to your anxiety.
 If you are not on good terms with your family we will try to help reconnect you and mend the damaged relationships.
-We also hold a 2-day intensive family workshop where your family members will learn about your anxiety disorder and how they can contribute to your recovery process.
+We also hold a two-day intensive family workshop at our treatment center in Georgia where your family members will learn about your anxiety disorder and how they can contribute to your recovery process.

 We also provide additional non-traditional methods to assist with your recovery.
 These include: